milangupta4/milangupta4.github.io/_posts/2024-12-28-marketing-workflows-for-saas.md

 post_id: 29
 ---

-Marketing is getting harder.
+Marketing in 2024 is getting harder.

 Getting customer attention takes serious effort.
-The brightest minds at Tiktok, Instagram, YouTube and every new app are plotting how to get more of the customer’s attention.
+The brightest PMs at Tiktok, Instagram, YouTube and every new app are solving for getting more of the customer’s attention.

-In that context, SaaS marketing is looking very much similar to precision-guided missiles.
+In that context, marketing for SaaS is similar to precision-guided missiles.

-Why is that?

-For one, the audience you are reaching should be the right one.
-And the message that they get should be effective enough so they want to try out your product.
+You need to reach the 1 right ICP in a crowd of 1000s of similar users.
+And your messaging should be right on point, conveying your value prop and the urgency to try your product.

 ### Brand-recall and User reach is multi-channel